“בֹּאוּ, נִשְׁתַּחֲוֶה וְנִכְרָעָה; נִבְרְכָה לִפְנֵי-ה’ עֹשֵׂנוּ.”

 “Come, let us prostrate ourselves, kneel and bend our knees before the Eternal our Maker.”
 (Psalms 95:6)

-The psalmist mentions three methods of bowing in reverence before God:
+The psalmist mentions three methods of bowing before God:

-The order in the verse, however, is the opposite of the usual progression.
+The order in the verse, however, is the opposite of the usual pattern.

-Ordinarily, a person develops over the years, growing in piety and dedication to holiness.
+Ordinarily, people develop over the years, growing in piety and dedication to lofty goals.
 We start with a certain degree of reverence.
 Over time, the light grows stronger and breaks forth; it surges and occasionally overwhelms us with its brilliance.

 The usual progression thus begins with the formal act of bowing.
-We then proceed to kneeling.
-And finally, we express our full acceptance and submission to God by prostrating in a prone position on the ground.
+We then proceed to a more heartfelt expression of reverence by kneeling.
+And finally, we express total acceptance and submission to God by prostrating in a prone position on the ground.

 There is, however, a less common path.
-When Moses gazed at the burning bush, his life’s direction changed on the spot.
-When Saul came across a band of prophets, he experienced prophetic spirit and “became a different person.”
-When Elijah cast his mantle over Elisha, the encounter promptly transformed Elisha from wealthy farmer to master prophet.2
+When Moses gazed at the burning bush, the entire direction of his life immediately changed.
+When Saul came across a band of prophets, he unexpectedly experienced prophetic spirit and “became a different person.”
+When Elijah cast his mantle over Elisha, the encounter swiftly transformed Elisha from wealthy farmer to master prophet.

-The verse is referring to cases like these, when the sudden appearance of brilliant illumination overwhelms an individual, who responds with absolute submission and acceptance.
+The psalmist is referring to cases like these, when the sudden appearance of brilliant illumination overwhelms an individual, who responds with absolute submission and acceptance.2

-Such a person needs to modulate his emotions to accommodate such powerful experiences of holiness.
+Such a person needs to modulate his emotions to accommodate this powerful experience of holiness.
 At first, when overwhelmed by the staggering revelation of Godly influence, his response is complete submission.
 He lies prone on the ground.
-He demonstrates self-effacement before the power of God’s spirit over him in its greatness and splendor.
+He demonstrates self-effacement before the brilliant revelation of God’s spirit.

-Subsequently, he is able to resort to kriyah, kneeling.
+Subsequently, he is able to resort to כריעה, kneeling.
 His entire body lowers before God, but it is only the knees that actually bend and submit to God.

-Finally, he limits his sense of wonder and devotion to brichah, bending the knees.
+Finally, he limits his sense of wonder and devotion to בריכה, bending the knees.
 This form of bowing utilizes the knees without affecting other parts of the body.

 Why is it important to gradually pull back from complete submission?

-In order to establish a level of ethical living that is not crippled by overwhelming spiritual revelations, we need a degree of distance from God.
-It is necessary to forgo lofty solitude and regain a lower state of social interaction.
+In order to establish a level of ethical living that is not crippled by overwhelming spiritual revelations, we need to acquire a degree of distance from God.
+It is necessary to forgo lofty solitude and regain a regular state of social interaction.
 This allows us to set the foundations for proper conduct in practical life.

-The soul that experienced profound illuminations thus learns to restrict its spirit and aspirations.
-In this fashion, it is possible to attain the highest level that can be realized in a world of deed and action.
+The soul that experienced profound illuminations learns to restrict its spirit and aspirations.
+In this way, one may attain the highest level that can be realized in a world of deed and action.